fermyon/developer/content/cloud/faq.md

 The following are known limitations of the Fermyon Cloud

-- You cannot use WAGI as an executor in a Spin application
 - You cannot use Redis triggers
 - You cannot communicate between Spin applications using local name resolution
-- You cannot use a Spin SDK before v0.6.0
+- You cannot use a Spin SDK or Spin CLI with a version before v0.6.0

 ## Frequently Asked Questions